 - New wiretail minnow

 This class is NOT for beginners.
 Attendees must have a general command of fly tying skills and terminology.
 Class size limited to 30 people.
-Sign in, click on the Calendar, sign up and pay online in advance of the workshop.
+To register: Sign in, click on the Calendar, sign up and pay online in advance of the workshop.